 Measure Base: 2004/2005 2005/2006 2006/2007 2007/2008 Number of collaborations between research institutions and industry with Council involvement.
 40 Establish new baseline of instances of Council involvement in research institution and industry collaboration Target percentage increase in Council involvement to be determined in 2005/2006 Target percentage increase in Council involvement to be determined in 2005/2006 Percentage of above collaborations with successful licensing agreements.
-N/A Establish baseline of percentage Target percentage increase to be determined in 2005/2006 Target percentage increase to be determined in 2005/2006 Number of entrepreneurial skills development opportunities for the research and innovation sector organized or supported by the Council N/A Establish baseline of total participants in skills development initiatives organized or supported by the Council Target increase in number of participants to be determined in 2005/2006 Target increase in number of participants to be determined in 2005/2006 based on precedent organizations' activities
+N/A Establish baseline of percentage Target percentage increase to be determined in 2005/2006 Target percentage increase to be determined in 2005/2006 Number of entrepreneurial skills development opportunities for the research and innovation sector organized or supported by the Council N/A Establish baseline of total participants in skills development initiatives organized or supported by the Council Target increase in number of participants to be determined in 2005/2006 Target increase in number of participants to be determined in 2005/2006 based on preceding organizations' activities

-- Facilitate an effective knowledge transfer between research institutions and industry - Accelerate the process of capturing and bringing marketable innovation into the marketplace - Encourage and develop the entrepreneurial spirit of British Columbia scientists and researchers - Enhance the development of the province's industrial and technology cluster in consultation and collaboration with the Ministry of Small Business and Economic Development - Promote the benefit and market opportunities from applying innovative technologies to the traditional resource-based industries - Identify gaps (i.e. funding, development, technological assessment, etc.) in the commercialization chain and develop solutions to bridge these gaps - Provide market intelligence for key geographical markets in consultation and collaboration with the Ministry of Small Business and Economic Development - Provide support for business development by linking entrepreneurial and corporate business expertise with high-technology companies
+- Facilitate an effective knowledge transfer between research institutions and industry. - Accelerate the process of capturing and bringing marketable innovation into the marketplace. - Encourage and develop the entrepreneurial spirit of British Columbia scientists and researchers. - Enhance the development of the province's industrial and technology cluster in consultation and collaboration with the Province. - Promote the benefit and market opportunities from applying innovative technologies to the traditional resource-based industries. - Identify gaps (i.e. funding, development, technological assessment, etc.) in the commercialization chain and develop solutions to bridge these gaps. - Provide market intelligence for key geographical markets in consultation and collaboration with the Province. - Provide support for business development by linking entrepreneurial and corporate business expertise with companies.